Summary

 However, the Cupra Leon is the only one of these hot hatch options that has a plug-in hybrid variant available.

-If you’re looking to buy a Cupra Leon, The Car Expert’s partners can help you find the right car
+If you’re looking to buy a new or used Cupra Leon, The Car Expert’s partners can help you find the right car

 If you’re looking to lease a new Cupra Leon, The Car Expert’s partners can help you find a competitive deal